zimmerman-team/DUCT/README.md

 ```
 or

-COMING SOON: If you have docker installed:
+If you have docker installed:
 ```
 cd DUCT
 make
+docker-compose build
 docker-compose up
 ```
+This will start a **development** environment (using Django's development server) for DUCT

 ## Documentation
 --------